-The 2021 Turnabout will be held online on the mornings of January 9 and 16.
+The annual Turnabout tournaments will be held statewide on January 7 and 14, 2023.

-Turnabout tournaments give teams a chance to compete without having to go up against the best teams in the state.
-The vast majority of Scholastic Bowl teams are invited, but teams that have won large tournaments or repeatedly placed highly in the past year are not invited.
-These tournaments are a good experience for teams that are new, improving, or just enjoy playing.
+Turnabouts give teams a chance to compete without having to go up against the best teams in the state.
+The vast majority of Scholastic Bowl teams are invited, but teams that have won large tournaments or repeatedly placed highly at tournaments in the past year are not invited (see “Blacklist” and “Blacklist Restrictions” below).
+Turnabouts are a good experience for teams that are new, improving, or just enjoy playing.

 The Blacklist is determined based on the performance of each team in the previous season.
 Teams who have recently demonstrated themselves to be top competitors are not invited to Turnabouts.
 The following achievements preclude teams from attending Turnabouts: